FomTarro/VTS-Sharp/README.md

 * If that fails, it will attempt to connect to the first port discovered by UDP.
 * If that takes too long and times out, it will attempt to connect to the default port (8001).

+#### `Task InitializeAsync`
+Connects to VTube Studio, authenticates the plugin, and also selects the WebSocket, JSON Utility, and Token Storage implementations.
+Takes the following args:
+* `IWebSocket webSocket`: The WebSocket implementation.
+* `IJsonUtility jsonUtility`: The JSON serializer/deserializer implementation.
+* `ITokenStorage tokenStorage`: The Token Storage implementation.
+* `Action onDisconnect`: Callback executed upon disconnecting from VTS (accidental or otherwise).

+If this method fails to execute, it will throw a `VTSException`.

 #### `void Disconnect`
 Disconnects from VTube Studio.
 Will fire the onDisconnect callback set via the Initialize method.